ialnavy/InstaCrawler/README.md

    You may also adjust time parameters as you wish.
 Modifying this is not recommended, unless you know what you are doing.
 These time parameters have been thoroughly tailored, so this application is able to run independently of the PC specs.

-   Extremely low PC specs, or Internet connection, could require an increment of these values, so these defined wait times let the Instagram Webpage load for each step.
+   Extremely low PC specs or a slow Internet connection may require increasing these values to allow the Instagram webpage to load at each step.

    You may also want to reduce these time values, so the apps works faster, if you have extremely good conditions, but do not try your luck, you could be mistaken as a DDoS attack by the Instagram servers.